Simple Ways to Reduce Stress Naturally

 1. Trackback: Valerian Root: The Sleepy Time Herb | Third Eye Well-being

-Maria Kuzmiak, M.A. is a health and well-being writer with a background in nutrition, psychology and education and a passion for yoga.
-She has written hundreds of articles, blogs and newsletters for clients in health-related fields, particularly those specializing in yoga, natural medicine, nutrition, and spiritual health and healing.
-Maria has also worked as a nutritionist, teacher and technical editor.
-Learn more about her writing at www.wellbeingwriter.net.
+Maria is a health and wellness writer and certified yoga instructor with a background in education, psychology, and nutrition.
+She has written hundreds of pages of content for clients in health-related fields, particularly those specializing in yoga, natural medicine, nutrition, psychology, and spiritual health and healing.
+She is also the author of "Yoga Circles, a Guide for Creating Community of the Mat."
+In addition to writing, Maria has worked as a nutritionist, teacher, and technical/nonfiction editor.
+To learn more about her writing, visit www.wellbeingwriter.net.